 At this point, it was only a couple of days before Christmas day and we'd realised that we couldn't keep him feeling this discomfort any longer.
-He'd stopping eating, drinking and using his litter tray the night before, so we made the call and arranged the vet to come out.
+He'd stopped eating, drinking and using his litter tray the night before, so we made the call and arranged the vet to come out.

 Batfink went to sleep, quietly, painlessly, wrapped in his favourite blanket, warm and loved in his front room on the 23rd December 2016.
 He was the single greatest cat that I've ever had the pleasure of being around and I genuinely loved him with everything I had.
 His little face and amazing character had been by my side for nearly 7 years and knowing that he wouldn't be around anymore was hard to stomach.

 We had him cremated on that day and a box of ashes is now standing proudly on our front room window sill.
 It's weird because even though I know it's only a box, there's some comfort knowing that he is inside it, in one form or another.

 I'm writing this nearly 3 weeks since the date and it's as hard now as it was then.
 The house feels like there's a hole in it.
 It's quiet... too quiet and coming home knowing that I won't be pestered within an inch of my life, drowned in affectionate meowing and shouted at till he went to sleep is difficult to come to terms with.

 I suppose this is the downside to having pets... they'll never outlive you and all you can do is give them the best life they can have.